 Non-Immigrant Work Visas

-differs from an immigrant visa in that the non-immigrant visa only allows a person to enter temporarily, whereas an immigrant visa holder can enter and stay permanently.
+A non-immigrant visa differs from an immigrant visa in that the non-immigrant visa only allows a person to enter temporarily, whereas an Immigrant Visa holder can enter and stay permanently.

 H1-B Specialty Occupation